Hill Running

 Due to the intensity of hill workouts, it’s hard to run very many miles on a hill work day.
 Therefore, I recommend you do your hill running in the morning and, in the evening, put in 3-4 easy miles.
 This way you can get in the hill workout without sacrificing the miles.

-Frequency of Hill Running
+Frequency of Hill Workouts

 See the section on speed training in my base building section to understand how often you should do hill workouts.